matthewmcvickar/soundcloud-comments-bot/README.md

 The [`soundcloud-comments-bot.js`](soundcloud-comments-bot.js) script does the following:

-1. Chooses a comment at random from SoundCloud.
-Checks whether a comment actually exists at that ID.
+1. Chooses a track at random from SoundCloud.
+Checks whether the track still exists and if it has any comments.
+If either is untrue, get another track at random.

-2. Filters the comment using the criteria listed above.
+2. Check all comments using the criteria listed above.

+3. Randomly select one of the comments that is useable.

-3. If it passes muster, post the comment.
+3. Post the comment.

 This script is running on Heroku.